Share your time and talent

 Do you like to write, take photos, make videos or use social media?
 If so, sign up for our communications committee, and we’ll find a place for you!

 We are looking for people to help us grow our Endowment and Planned Giving, and help with Stewardship events.
 Financial experience is not necessary!

 This tradition started many years ago when the youth of our parish took on the roles of Jesus and the others who are part of the Stations of the Cross.
-In recent years, adults have also taken part.
+In recent years, we have begun welcoming adults to take part in it, too.
 This moving pantomime of the way of the cross is presented during the Good Friday liturgy.
 Rehearsal is held the afternoon of Good Friday and volunteers are always needed and welcomed for the characters in the Stations of the Cross as well as lighting, sets and help with costumes.

 Sharing Christ's love with our guests through hospitality and orientation of our facilities, worship and ministries.
 We are currently looking for people to take on this ministry of hospitality.